kalispera/HYPE/README.md

 # shadow
-Shadow is a agile process framework small remote teams
+Shadow is a agile process framework for small remote teams

 ## Who is shadow for?

-The first purpose of Shadow is to help small teams working irregulary on projects.
+The purpose of Shadow is to help small teams working irregulary on projects.

 ## Principles